ava-orange-education/Ultimate-SQL-Server-and-Azure-SQL-for-Data-Management-and-Modernization/Chapter 1/SQL Server on Linux installation on a Windows Client machine.md

-# SQL Server installation on Linux on a Windows Machine
+# 1_SQL Server installation on Linux on a Windows Machine

 ## Installing WSL2 on Windows to run Linux distributions: